 With a height of about 103m, it was the tallest building in Asia at the time.
 However, it was burned down by a massive fire in 1943 and rebuilt in 1956.

-Although Tsutenkaku is no longer the tallest tower, it’s still an interesting spot to visit if you’re in the area.
+Although Tsutenkaku is no longer the tallest tower, it’s still an exciting spot to visit if you’re in the area.

 Have fun at LEGOLAND Discovery Center